-- Cognia Accreditation Registry Search. - Charter School Commission: Approved Charter Contracts | State Charter Schools Commission of Georgia. - Georgia Department of Education Approved Charter Schools: Approved Local Charter School and State Charter School Contracts (gadoe.org)
+- Cognia Accreditation Registry Search. - Charter School Commission: Approved Charter Contracts | State Charter Schools Commission of Georgia.

 Other Considerations for Clinical Practice:

 - When considering the clinical practice experiences in which candidates engage, EPPs should think in terms of what is the best preparation for the candidate, and should assure that the candidate receives the most ideal, most realistic, and most relevant experience to adequately prepare the candidate for the classroom. - Innovation is encouraged in the clinical practice experience.
 Clinical practice candidates might serve as substitute teachers, teachers of record (where allowed), or in other roles that allow them to demonstrate the knowledge, skills, and dispositions expected by program completion.
 In addition, clinical practice candidates may need to engage in a broader set of experiences than is traditionally expected.
 These might include researching virtual learning strategies, collaborating with cooperating teachers to structure learning experiences, and conducting family outreach and engagement.
 For instance, clinical practice candidates might create weekly family newsletters or compile recommended activities for families to support student learning at home.
 Clinical practice candidates should also participate in all ongoing professional learning provided to support educators, even if those experiences are offered virtually. - For Masters of Arts in Teaching (M.A.T.) candidates who are employed, their teaching assignment is their clinical practice requirement.
 Field experiences in other grade bands for the certification program will take place outside of their teaching assignment.